fahmiirsyadk/morphling/README.md

 // pipe is like going run multiple functions into a single flow (left to right)

-import { pipe } from 'morphling/core'
-import { map, uniq } from 'morphling/array'
-import { reverse, uppercase } from 'morpling/string'
+import { pipe, map, uniq, uppercase } from 'morphling'

 const shoplists = [
   {id: 1, name: "banana", type: "fruit"},